AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/menu.md

 title: Menu widget
 ---

-The Magento menu widget is a customized [jQuery UI Menu widget](http://api.jqueryui.com/menu/).
-Magento menu extends the default functionality with the following:
+The menu widget is a customized [jQuery UI Menu widget](http://api.jqueryui.com/menu/).
+Menu extends the default functionality with the following:

 -  expanding all layers of the menu tree past the second layer
 -  declaring a responsive menu
 -  setting hover delay

-The Magento menu [widget](https://glossary.magento.com/widget) source is [lib/web/mage/menu.js].
+The menu [widget](https://glossary.magento.com/widget) source is [lib/web/mage/menu.js].

 ## Initialize the menu widget {#menu_init}